 Aspects to consider:

 Gravel roads are maintained and repaired as timely as possible, but prepare for times when travel on gravel roads becomes difficult.
 Winter snow fall can sometimes make it virtually impossible to travel, rains can cause gravel roads to become slippery, and they can develop washboards.
 A 4×4 vehicle is strongly recommended for those times when traveling on gravel roads becomes difficult and remember to give yourself ample time to travel during unfavourable weather.
 Also regular travel on gravel roads may result in increased vehicle maintenances costs.

 Utilities like electricity, natural gas, propane, cable/satellite and telephone services are all provided by private companies and service calls may take longer than in urban areas.
-MCS Net does provide high speed wireless internet service to many areas in the county.
+MCS Net and Xplore Inc. provide high speed wireless internet service to many areas in the county.
 However there are places that still depend on dial-up connections for internet service.